hoelzro/lua-linenoise/README.md

 ## L.linenoise(prompt)

 Prompts for a line of input, using *prompt* as the prompt string.
-Returns nil if no more input is available.
+Returns nil if no more input is available; Returns nil and an error string if an error occurred.

 ## L.historyadd(line)